Ezra-Carriere/carriere_e_portfolio_/README.md

-# Ezra Carriere Portfolio - Designer
+# Ezra Carriere - Web Designer Portfolio

-My name is Ezra Carriere and this is my portfolio.
-I am a web designer out of Fanshawe College in the Interactive Media Design Program.
+Hello!
+I’m Ezra Carriere, a passionate web designer and developer based in Fanshawe College's Interactive Media Design program.
+This portfolio highlights my creative and technical skills, showcasing my ability to deliver innovative and user-friendly web experiences.

-## About
+## About Me

-My portfolio demonstrates my skills and abilities in web design and developing.
-It is used to show potential employers why they should choose me over other candidates applying for the same position.

-## Techniques Demonstrated

-HTML5, CSS3, Javascript, SASS

-## Local Installation
+This portfolio is a collection of my work that demonstrates my proficiency in web design and development.
+It serves as a platform for potential employers to assess my skills and see firsthand how I approach and execute design challenges.

+## Skills & Technologies

+- **HTML5** – Structuring content and ensuring semantic markup.
+- **CSS3** – Crafting visually appealing and responsive layouts.
+- **JavaScript** – Adding interactivity and dynamic functionality.
+- **SASS** – Writing clean, maintainable, and scalable stylesheets.

+## How to View Locally

+To view my portfolio locally, follow these steps:

+1. Clone the repository to your local machine.
-In order to access my portfolio locally, simply clone the repository, then open the index.html file in your preffered browser.
+2. Open the `index.html` file in your preferred browser.

-## Contact
+## Contact Me

-If you have any questions or would just like to reach out, please contact me via email - e_carriere150983@fanshaweonline.ca
+I’d love to hear from you!
+Whether you have questions, feedback, or are interested in collaborating, feel free to reach out via email:
+[**e_carriere150983@fanshaweonline.ca**]